pax-projects/python-partial-application/README.md

 ```

 ## Warning !
-Do not store the function in a variable, cause the arguments will be used.
+Do not store the function in a variable, because the arguments will be used.
 The following code will not working :
 ```python
 function = add(1)